shadow/shadow/docs/proposals/signals.md

 signal and cleaning up any pending state. ~Every blocking syscall handler would need to be updated.

+TODO: Figure out whether a signal whose disposition is `Ign` still interrupts syscalls.
+If not then the syscall handler needs to check this and ignore the signal in that case.

 # New tests

 Incomplete, but noting new tests we need as I think of them: